kerstin-w/Travel-Africa/TESTING.md

 - Best practice
 - SEO

-On several pages for mobile the performance score raised issues related to Bootstrap, Cloudinary and Heroku: *Eliminate render-blocking resources.* As Bootstrap, Cloudinary and Heroku are not replaceable at this point, I have decided not to pursue any further.
+On several pages for **mobile** the performance score raised issues related to Bootstrap, Cloudinary and Heroku: *Eliminate render-blocking resources.* As Bootstrap, Cloudinary and Heroku are not replaceable at this point, I have decided not to pursue any further.
 For the future it is to be considered to create an extra stylesheet for mobile to load less css.

-On the **About** page the accessibility score raised an issue related to the contrast ratio.
+On the **About** page the accessibility score raised an issue related to the *contrast ratio*.
 I tested this page with the [Wave Tool](https://wave.webaim.org/) which returned no errors.
 As the addressed elements and their contrast ratio are not critical for the UX and the Wave Report returned not errors, I decided to not pursue any further.

-On the **Profile** page the performance score raised an issue related to the server response time.
+On the **Profile** page the performance score raised an issue related to the *server response time*.
 As this is related to the Heroku Dynos, I have decided not to pursue any further.

-### <a name="desktop-results">Destop Results</a>
+### <a name="desktop-results">Desktop Results</a>

 <details>
 <summary>Homepage</summary>